By Dr. Kris Chandroo

 It’s a technique I call the Olfactory Kick Start.

 I’m going to explain this technique in detail, but in reality, you do not need any particular skills or expertise to do this for your cat.

 Let’s twist this around and talk about dogs for a second.
 For 99% of the dogs I see in the vet clinic, giving them a medication goes like this.
 Stick the medication in the cheese, treat, or whatever they will gobble down and give it to them to eat.
 Mission accomplished.
 Done!

 When the medication goes down the hatch with a treat, it’s the treat they are thinking about the most.
 So the act of medicating them becomes very rewarding to them.
 It puts them in a happy place.
 There are areas in the brain, that light up, and say “every time they put something weird in that treat, it means that treat is for me!”
 And they remember that next time they are approached with a medication.

 It’s not to say there aren’t dogs who are challenging when it comes to giving medication.
 There absolutely are.
 It’s just that out of a 100 dogs I’ll see in any given month, it’s only 1 or 2 of them that need extra effort to get them to take their medication.

-For the majority, it’s easy for them to light up those brain centres so they feel rewarded, and therefore safe and secure.
+For the majority, it’s easy for them to light up those brain centers so they feel rewarded, and therefore safe and secure.
 Our pets actively want to feel this way.
 They want to feel this way around us!
 It’s part of the reason why we love them so much!

 These numbers are entirely flipped for cats.
 They are much more likely to reject their medication, and there are many legitimate, cat-specific reasons for this.